 A New Facade for the Home of the Cougars

-When designing the improved main entrance, DLR Group wanted to preserve the open courtyard situated in the front of the school.
-The idea was to implement transparent signage that would allow the school to showcase its brand, without closing off the courtyard on the outside.
-Through partnership on previous high school projects, DLR Group knew GKD Metal Fabrics could create the ideal solution in the form of a facade.
+DLR Group sought a sunshading solution for the new entrance that would also preserve the school’s open courtyard.
+The solution was transparent signage that would allow the school to showcase its brand, without closing off the courtyard.
+Through partnership on previous projects, DLR Group knew GKD Metal Fabrics could create the ideal façade solution.

-“We worked with DLR Group on high school projects before, and the results have been fantastic,” said Jeff Abbott, Customer Service Manager at GKD Metal Fabrics.
-“They came back to us for Salina South because our fabrics would be a perfect fit for etched graphics, which DLR Group was spec-ing for the new design.”
+“We worked with DLR Group on previous high school projects and the results were fantastic,” said Jeff Abbott, Customer Service Manager, GKD.
+“They came back to us for Salina South because our fabrics are a perfect fit for etched graphics, which DLR Group specified for the new design.”

 Through close collaboration during initial design and concept development, DLR Group and GKD create an etched design that would breathe new life into the school’s appearance.